coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 .cite[(c) Samantha Wittke]

 ### Lecturer notes
 - Many things also before and after
-- Explain how to join
+     - .emph[Coordination effort] starts to outweigh lesson preparation and teaching
-- We removed Zoom teams because a lot of work
+- We removed Zoom teams
-     - Some people got less interactivity
-- With Zoom teams:
-     - drop-offs lead to too small teams or event empty rooms -> rearranging people creates overhead
+     - Arranging people creates overhead

-- Collaborative document
+- Many people:
-     - might crash or user errors
-     - Needs a few people to maintain / oversee

-- Meeting expectations: some want walkthrouhgs and some want proper problem-solving exercises
-- there will be more people with technical problems which leads to overhead in solving them
-- Difficult to achieve a common understanding on topics
+     - Difficult to get a common understanding
-- Level of teaching: with massive courses all participants won't have the same prerequisite level
+     - Level of teaching:
+          - All participants won't have the same prerequisites
           - Always taking the novices into account leads all courses being basic course
+     - Meeting expectations:
+          - Some want walkthrouhgs and some want proper problem-solving exercises
      - How to know how people are doing?
           - We don't see them, only the document

 - Certificates: how do we assess what people have been done?
-- .emph[Coordination effort] starts to outweigh lesson preparation and teaching
 - Volunteer retention and building long lasting relationships takes effort
-- Over 30 instructors/speakers, Over 100 exercise leads (not in one event)
+     - There has been 30 instructors/speakers, Over 100 exercise leads (not in one event)

 ---